danielohuber/CopyScriptUsingMD5/README.md

 in comnination with raspberry pi4 , using dafvs2 mount to cloud as output.. the performance is terrible..
 For next run, see to do a pre-check on size minimum. (thinking of files smaller then 1kb) Still analyzing

+Most likely issue is davfs2 protocol for cloud setup..
+Will need to do some performance runs on python and setting up dictionaries.